 - University Benefits Committee - Two members of the operating staff selected by the university president from those nominated by the OSC to serve three-year staggered terms.

-- University Council - Five operating staff members, elected by Operating Staff Council, who shall serve three-year terms.
+- University Council - Five operating staff members, selected by Operating Staff Council, who shall serve three-year terms.
 The President of the OSC or the President’s designee shall be one voting member.
-The other four members will be elected by the OSC.
+The other four members will be appointed by the OSC.

 Article 4: Role of the Administrative Aide

 The OSC officers (president, vice president, secretary, treasurer and parliamentarian) and the administrative aide will meet within the first month after the July OSC meeting and/or following the hiring of an administrative aide, to determine the duties which the administrative aide will perform regarding each of the officer positions.
 Duties must be in alignment with the administrative aide’s job description on file with Human Resource Services.

 4.2 Support for OSC committee chairs

 The chairs of the OSC standing and ad hoc committees will meet to determine the duties which the administrative aide will perform regarding each of the committee chair positions.
 Duties must be in alignment with the administrative aide’s job description on file with Human Resource Services.

 Article 5: Operating Staff Council Year and Meetings